Lattice points on a curve via $\ell^2$ decoupling: decoupling for non-degenerate curves and application to lattice points

-In this section we first review the theory of $\ell^2$ decoupling and deduce the $\ell^2$ decoupling inequality for a non-degenerate $C^{n,\alpha}$ curve inside $\RR^n$ from that for the moment curve in \cite{BDGuth}.
-In the subsequent subsection, we prove the main theorem using the $\ell^2$ decoupling inequality.
+In this section, we first review the theory of $\ell^2$ decoupling and derive the $\ell^2$ decoupling inequality for a non-degenerate $C^{n,\alpha}$ curve inside $\RR^n$, building upon the results for the moment curve established in \cite{BDGuth}.
+The subsequent subsection is devoted to proving Theorem \ref{thm:main} using the $\ell^2$ decoupling inequality.